How To Update iTunes On Mac To The Latest Version

 Once you’re sure you’ve carried all files and music over, you can remove the previous version of iTunes.
 Important!
 When deleting the previous version, whether you use an app or simply drag the program to Trash, be careful to remove the correct application and not the newest version you’ve just installed.

 To both preserve your library and continue to use it from multiple devices, you'll want to make sure your files are syncing and up to date on each device.
 This is especially important if you don't have a backup of your music or files and you’re not ready to move your library from iTunes to another music service.

-To sync up your files, create a backup, or transfer files you can use an external hard drive or directly create a link between your computer and device, manually moving the files.
+To sync up your files, create a backup, transfer files to an external hard drive, or directly create a link between your computer and device, manually moving the files.
 Making a backup can be tedious but is ultimately worthwhile, as it helps alleviate risk if you’re moving from one platform to another.
 This is particularly valuable troubleshooting advice if you experience problems where iTunes won't update.

 Truth is, manual transfers and backups can be time-consuming.
-So why not save yourself a few hours by automating the process via a syncing app and a customizable file-transfer manager like AnyTrans.
+So why not save yourself a few hours by automating the process via a syncing app and a customizable file transfer and backup manager like AnyTrans.

 AnyTrans, in essence, does the same thing as iTunes: it facilitates the download of media files to your Mac or device.
 But, in addition, the app’s layout lends itself to easy access to your files and the ability to choose which ones in particular you want to sync.
 So while it doesn’t let you buy new music, it gives you easy access to your iTunes library.

-Best of all, AnyTrans is available to try for free with a week-long trial from Setapp, a subscription platform with over 150 curated Mac apps for all of your everyday tasks, from time management to downloading YouTube videos to optimizing your WiFi connection — all updated automatically so you’re never stay behind again.
+Best of all, both AnyTrans and AnyDroid are available to try for free with a week-long trial from Setapp, a subscription platform with over 240 curated Mac and iPhone apps for all of your everyday tasks, from time management to downloading YouTube videos to optimizing your WiFi connection — all updated automatically so you’re never stay behind again.